 Since 2005 David Thomas Media has worked with more than 2000 people who are freelancing or setting up a small business.
-UK clients have included the BBC, ITV, BECTU, Equity and the Federation of Entertainment Unions.
+UK clients have included the BBC, ITV, BECTU, Equity and FEU.

 I have been a television journalist for over 20 years.
 I began my career in Scotland, before moving to London to work in BBC Television's News and Current Affairs Department and then decided to go freelance working mainly on investigative documentaries.